Best Place to See Orangutans in Sumatra: Our Top 6 Spots for Sumatran Jungle Trekking

 Ketambe also lies on the edge of the Gunung Leuser National Park, but is found further north than our other locations, in the southern region of the Aceh province.

-It’s a bit of a hike from Medan; expect a good eight hour journey by car or minibus.
-Unless you take a private car and driver, will have to split your journey up into sections.
+It’s a bit of a hike from Medan; expect a good eight-hour journey by car or minibus.
+If you are heading there via bus, you will have to split your journey up into sections.

 Because it’s so far from Medan, it might pay to include your trip to Ketambe with further exploration of Aceh.